Skip to content

 regeneration informational website

-Regeneration creates a fantastic experience browsing through its informational content with the epic one-page website layout that animates content when you scroll.
+Regeneration creates a fantastic experience browsing through its informational content, featuring an epic one-page website layout that animates content as you scroll.

 They use larger texts and plenty of white space, making reading more pleasant.
 Regeneration also has a back-to-top button, so you don’t need to scroll all the way back.

-Plus, they use a CTA in the sticky header, so it’s always available.
+Additionally, they utilize a CTA in the sticky header, ensuring it’s always accessible.

 We also published an extensive list of the best Webflow websites with more great examples.